PoE vs BNC Camera System, Why I Upgraded My CCTV Cameras to IP

 Viewtron hybrid DVRs (BNC + IP camera support) do not have network ports, so you must use a network PoE switch to provide connectivity and power to the IP cameras.

 The last reason to consider upgrading from BNC to IP cameras is the recording frame rate of Viewtron NVRs vs hybrid DVRs (digital video recorders).
 Viewtron NVRs support up to 30 frames per second of recording at 4K resolution.
 Viewtron hybrid DVRs are limited to 8FPS at 4K resolution.
-Please note that at this time, most 4K IP cameras are limited to 20 frames per second.
-So, although Viewtron NVRs support 30 FPS, if the IP camera you are using maxes out at 20 FPS, you are limited to 20 FPS.
+The reason that Viewtron NVRs can record at a much higher frame rate at ultra high definition resolution is because video encoding is done by IP cameras directly.
+The video encoding for CCTV / BNC cameras must be done by the DVR which uses up a lot of processing power.

 4K BNC Camera vs IP Camera